 From art shows and wine festivals to our farmer’s market and outdoor concerts—there’s always something to do in Yorktown.
 Each new season offers unique opportunities to gather as a community and enjoy food, fireworks, music, and entertainment for all ages.
 Come experience our unique venue on the water.

 Discover the place where the United States gained its independence as you explore the site of the last major battle of the Revolutionary War.
-Here at Yorktown, in the fall of 1781, Gen. George Washington, with allied American and French forces, besieged Gen. Charles Cornwallis' British Army, effectively ending the war.
+Here in Yorktown, in the fall of 1781, Gen. George Washington, with allied American and French forces, besieged Gen. Charles Cornwallis' British Army, effectively ending the war.

 Whether you’re a hiker, biker, kayaker, paddle boarder, or beach lover—Yorktown is your outdoor recreation destination.
 Our mile-long pedestrian Riverwalk is the perfect place for casual strolling.
 You can also enjoy the two-acre beach ideal for sunbathing, swimming, gathering shells, and watching the boats cruise by.
 Enjoy a guided Segway tour through historic Yorktown or rent a bicycle for a self-guided tour—both available at Patriot Tours & Provisions.
-You can also sail into the sunset when you book a cruise on the Schooner Alliance.
+You can also sail into the sunset when you book a cruise on the Schooner Serenity.

-The county has six community parks and a large athletic complex that offer boat launching facilities, lighted tennis courts, baseball and soccer fields—even a waterfront picnic area.
+The county has six community parks and a large athletic complex that offer boat-launching facilities, lighted tennis courts, baseball and soccer fields—even a waterfront picnic area.
 At our New Quarter Park—hike or bike our trails, fish from our floating pier, or book a Segway tour!